josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🗝️_Politics_Memory_Work/🧠_the_science_that_survives_borders.md

 # 🧠 The Science That Survives Borders

-**First created:** 2025-08-12 | **Last updated:** 2025-08-27
+**First created:** 2025-08-12 | **Last updated:** 2025-08-30

-*Why immigration restrictions slow STEM and how behavioural governance crossed borders after the Holocaust*
+*Why immigration restrictions slow STEM and how behavioural governance crossed borders after the Holocaust.*

 ---